The Biochemistry Of Human Health

 Unfortunately, the longer the stools stay in the intestines, the more cholesterol will be re-absorbed and sent back out into the blood via the LDL.
 Poor liver function may also reduce the rate of bile salt processing and cause cholesterol accumulation too.

-Every other HDL protein will eventually accumulate enough cholesterol to become LDL.
+When more cholesterol gets re-absorbed, every other HDL protein will eventually accumulate enough cholesterol to become LDL.
+This is the key term that many cardiologists will tell their patients to lower.

 Statin drugs have been prescribed by doctors to keep blood cholesterol levels under control.
-More that 35 million Americans are currently using statins for such purposes.
+More than 35 million Americans are currently using statins for such purposes.

 Hence, we’re looking at a reduction in the synthesis of fresh cholesterol.

 On the surface, it looks fantastic.
 People with high blood cholesterol ought to block the synthesis of new cholesterol.
-However, when we’re looking at a dynamic equilibrium:
+However, when we’re looking at a dynamic equilibrium in balancing out the mass cholesterol in our bodies:

 Keep reading with a 7-day free trial